isa-nurbek/leet-code-challenges/Linked Lists/01-Easy/01-Remove Duplicates From Linked List/README.md

 # Remove Duplicates From Linked List

-You're given the head of a Singly Linked List whose nodes are in `sorted or unsorted order` with respect to their values.
+You're given the head of a `Singly Linked List` whose nodes are in `sorted or unsorted order` with respect to their values.
 Write a function that returns a modified version of the linked list where `all nodes with duplicate values are removed`, leaving only distinct values.
 Modify the list in place (do not create a new list).
 The relative order of the remaining nodes should preserve their original order (whether sorted or unsorted).

-Each `LinkedList` node has an integer `value` as well as a `next` node pointing to the next node in the list or to `None` / `null` if it's the tail of the list.
+Each `LinkedList` node has an integer `value` as well as a `next` node pointing to the next node in the list or to `None` if it's the tail of the list.

 ## Sample Input With Sorted Linked List